 ns-form component is a wrapper used to contain all your form controls.
 It’s primary purpose within the design system is to manage the validations of your form controls.
 Semantically it sits at the top of the hierarchy.

-legend element - this can help describe the form controls and provide context to the customer.
+legend attribute - this can help describe the form controls and provide context to the customer.

 It is unnecessary to use the